Asciidoctor Documentation Home

 Keep this essential reference material for writing and publishing content with AsciiDoc and Asciidoctor close at hand.

 How to search the docs

-On any page, you can press the s key to focus the search box.
+On any page, you can press s or Ctrl+/ to focus the search box.
 Enter one or more terms (i.e., a query) to search the documentation.
-As you enter your query, the search results will be displayed in a panel immediately below the search box.
-You can navigate the search results either using the mouse or the up and down keys.
-To navigate to a result, hover over it with the mouse curosr and click it with the left mouse button.
-You can also press Enter (or Tab) when the result is highlighted with the light blue selection box to navigate to a result.
+Alternately, you can press Ctrl+< to restore the previous search.
+As you type your query, the search results will be displayed in a panel immediately below the search box.
+You can browse the list of search results and navigate to a result using either the mouse or the keyboard.

 The search will look for results using fuzzy matching.